codeselfstudy/codeselfstudy_dark/README.md

 # README

+Code Self Study Dark Theme.
+You can enable this theme in your forum settings.

-Discourse core SCSS variables that are available:
+Discourse color scheme SCSS variables that are available:

 ```scss
 $primary